Rocketgraphai/install/README.md

 - Set up the necessary Docker Compose files (docker-compose.yml, .env).
 - Start Docker Desktop.
 - Download and launch the Rocketgraph containers.
-- Automatically open your default browser to http://localhost and the port chosen when setup completes.
+- Automatically opens your default browser to http://localhost and the port chosen when setup completes.

 #### On macOS, the graphical installer (.pkg)/scripts will: